 Ben Compton QC is a specialist advocate in health and safety renowned for his extensive experience in civil and criminal courts, subsequent appeals at the Court of Appeal, and the Supreme Court, together with jury inquests throughout the UK.

-He is recognised as one of the country’s leading health & safety law barristers, ranked in Band 1 by Chambers & Partners, and in 2015 he was awarded the accolade of “Health & Safety Silk of the Year” at the Chambers & Partners Bar Awards, having been shortlisted in 2014.
-He is described as:
+He is recognised as one of the country’s leading health & safety law barristers, ranked in Band 1 by Chambers & Partners, and in 2015 he was awarded the accolade of “Health & Safety Silk of the Year” at the Chambers & Partners Bar Awards.
+He is described by them as: “An outstanding silk.
+He explains client strategy effectively and he’s always on top of the brief.”
+“He’s absolutely phenomenal – he’s extremely good on his feet and really good tactically.”
+“He’s immensely experienced and has a fantastic manner with clients.”

 The vast majority of Ben’s health and safety practice is spent representing corporate defendants and company directors and employees in complex workplace accidents, be they on land or at sea, which result in fatalities or serious injuries.
 His clients have included some of the country’s leading, corporations, retailers, construction companies, care homes, leisure companies and public bodies.